HerrMotz/bachelor-thesis/publication/main.typ

 = Introduction <heading:introduction>

 Over its thousands of years in existence, humanity has built an _infrastructure for knowledge_.
 It started out with stone tablets, evolved to hand-written papyrus books, libraries, the printing press and recently culminated in computer and the internet.
 Instead of using a library and asking a librarian, we usually consult "the internet" using a search engine -- even for small questions.
 Now, in order to answer a question, the search engine needs to be able to treat the contents of a website in a semantically correct way, just like a human would.
 This is achieved using i.e. network analysis and techniques of natural language processing.
 However, what if the contents of websites could be semantically annotated by their creators?

-This lead to the inception of the Wikidata#footnote[https://www.wikidata.org] initiative, among others.
-Their idea was to rewrite Wikipedia articles into very simple assertions using a specified vocabulary.
+This question lead to the inception of the Wikidata#footnote[https://www.wikidata.org] initiative, among others.
+Their idea is to rewrite Wikipedia articles into very simple assertions using a specified vocabulary.
 These assertions consist of a subject, predicate and an object, in analogy to sentence structures in linguistics, where subjects and objects can refer to objects of our intuition and predicates define how they are related.
 These assertions are also referred to as *triples*.
 Another benefit of these triples is their ability to be represented as a graph (see @fig:rdf_graph_fragment), where nodes represent subjects and objects (or e.g. Wikipedia articles), and edges represent predicates, also called properties or relationships.
 This triple structure allows to easily visualise the database's entries.

 #let lalalalalala = 90pt
 $